 - Trigger Point Therapy

 The human body is a fascinatingly connected maze, and trigger points are a perfect representation of this.
 When certain areas of muscles are overworked or injured, they can form “trigger points” in the connective tissue that can cause pain or stiffness in a wholly different area of the body.
 In these cases, the area where you have symptoms might not actually be the area that needs treatment.
 Trigger Point Therapy uses this knowledge to massage and repair specific trigger points in your body based on your particular issues.

 Seemingly small imbalances in the way your foot is structured can cause damage to other areas of your body over time, especially if you’re very active.
 Orthotics are customized sole inserts that compensate for these imbalances and stabilize your foot and ankle.
 This can prevent re-injury (or initial injury if you find the problem early enough).

 - Rapid Release Therapy (RRT)

-Similar to ART, Rapid Release Therapy aims to break up internal scar tissue that forms from old injuries (even injuries you didn’t notice at the time).
+Rapid Release Therapy aims to break up internal scar tissue that forms from old injuries (even injuries you didn’t notice at the time).
 But instead of using manual massage, RRT breaks up the scar tissue with a non-invasive device that sends waves of vibration into the area.
 Because the scar tissue is brittle and the healthy tissue is flexible, RRT breaks down scar tissue without affecting your muscles, ligaments, and other soft tissues in the area.

 - Chiropractic Care